 In September 2014 a new curriculum was introduced across state schools.
-Along with the new curriculum the way pupils were levelled and progress tracked also changed.
+Along with the new curriculum the way pupils were leveled and progress tracked also changed.
 Schools have been given autonomy to assess and track pupils in the way that is most effective for each individual school.
-Year 2 and Year 6 will continue to be taught using previous Curriculum objectives and assessed using levels.
-Please find below details of how we have put the new curriculum into place at Manorfield and how our pupils are now assessed and progress tracked.
+Please find below details of how we have put the curriculum into place at Manorfield and how our pupils are assessed and progress tracked.

 National Curriculum information page: